Guance Base

 drop user df_dialtesting;

-Whether it's a cloud provider's PaaS service or a self-built OceanBase, you can configure it in Launcher as follows.
-Enter the following information during the initial deployment.
+Whether it's a PaaS service from a cloud provider or a self-built Oceanbase, you can configure it into launcher as follows.
+Enter the below information during the initial deployment.

 MySQL HOST: svc-obproxy.oceanbase.svc.cluster.local